OnePlus has rolled out the August security patch to these phones

 OnePlus Nord Series

-At this stage, it’s worth noting that the July 2021 security update is still a notable absentee from the OnePlus Nord 2, N10 5G, and Nord N100.
-That does mean that the August 2021 security update is unlikely to arrive in good time for any of the affordable OnePlus devices.
+OnePlus has changed tact recently by targeting the Nord series devices with updates.
+The affordable series is the most accounted for when it comes to recent updates with only the newly released Nord 2 lacking the most recent security patch as of August 24.

-However, the original OnePlus Nord has been updated with OxygenOS 11.1.5.5 bringing the August security patch plus the Bitmoji Always-on display feature.
-The changelog is practically identical to that of the OnePlus 8 and 8T series.
+The original OnePlus Nord has been updated with OxygenOS 11.1.5.5 bringing the August security patch plus the Bitmoji Always-on display feature.
+The changelog is practically identical to that of the OnePlus 8 and 8T series with no real surprises.
+The Nord N10 5G, which has proven to be a big seller in the US is now receiving OxygenOS 11.0.1 which optimizes Wi-Fi signal and performance but most notably adds the August 2021 security patch.

+And, the most affordable of the lot, the OnePlus Nord N100 is now receiving OxygenOS 11.0.1 in European markets, while those in North America should keep an eye out for OxygenOS 11.0.3.
+The official changelog is very brief — it literally includes vague stability and software fixes plus the August patch.

 OnePlus 7 Series and older